dubaigit/aider_split_install/README.md

 # Navigate to script directory
 cd path\to\aider_split

-# Run directly with Python
+# Run directly with Python - start with low concurrency
+python aider_split.py --max-concurrent 1 app.py

+# Scale up when stable
 python aider_split.py --max-concurrent 5 app.py

 # Or, from any location using full path